Last updated on March 18th, 2022 at 09:43 pm

 So with all that in mind, here’s my Iceland ring road itinerary with pictures, tips, and activity ideas to help you plan your own perfect Iceland road trip!

 You can easily reverse or adjust based on the time of year you travel and the number of days you have!

 Day 1: Reykjavik

-We spent a day exploring Iceland’s quirky and colourful capital, Reykjavik.
-Whilst not really part of the road trip as such, I would definitely recommend spending some time in was really glad we did as we learned a lot about Icelandic culture.
+We spent our first day exploring Iceland’s quirky and colourful capital, Reykjavik.
+Whilst not part of the ring road or road trip as such, I would definitely recommend spending some time in was really glad we did as we learned a lot about Icelandic culture.

-I started our first morning with cinnamon and bun from the delightful Brauð & Co, whilst my friend Kate went running a marathon (yes really) and I’d encourage you to do the same – Brauð & Co. that is, not the marathon.
+I started our first morning with a cinnamon bun from Brauð & Co, whilst my friend Kate went running a marathon (yes really) and I’d encourage you to do the same – Brauð & Co. that is, not the marathon.

 Then I grabbed a coffee from Reykjavik Roasters, just down the road.

-Next, head up Skólavörðustígur (Rainbow Street) to the impressive Hallgrímskirkja, the most famous church in Reykjavik where you can go up to the top and get an amazing view over the whole of the city.
+Next, head up Skólavörðustígur, also known as Rainbow Street, to the impressive Hallgrímskirkja, the most famous church in Reykjavik where you can go up to the top and get an amazing view over the whole of the city.

 It’s open until 9 pm in the summer months, but only 5 pm in the winter.
 Sadly, we arrived at the end of the day and missed it, but hopefully, I can help you avoid the same mistake!

 Enjoy a little wander down Laugavegur, the main street that runs through the heart of the city and take in all the street art and do a bit of shopping.

 In the afternoon, I highly recommend joining the Reykjavik Food Walk like we did, getting a great tour of the city whilst trying 13 of the best local cuisines in 6 of the city’s best eateries.